 Future Sedona Airport terminal to handle the Sedona Airport’s goal of

 279,000 air events per year, with baggage handling and a pilots lounge!
+The noise here is already unbearable for many people,

-More air traffic will make Sedona unbearable for everyone, the pollution will be so bad that no one will be able to safely live here.
+more air traffic will make Sedona unbearable for everyone, the pollution will be so bad that no one will be able to safely live here.

 What are we breathing in our airspace?